 In 2007, Dr. Quick left her academic career and returned to Colorado to start a physical rehabilitation center focused on providing an innovative evidence-based model of rehabilitation.
 She continues to pursue her passion for research and teaching through collaborative partnerships with private and public organization.
 When not in the clinic she pursues her other passions, which includes skiing, running, triathlons, hiking and doing pretty much anything outside.

 Dr. Robinson received her B.S. in Exercise Science and Doctorate in Physical Therapy from the University of Mississippi where she also played Division I NCAA soccer.
-She has worked in both orthopedic and neurological settings over the past 6 years and is currently focused on treating general orthopedic injuries as well as working with elite and recreational athletes in the Northern Colorado area.
+She is a board certified orthopedic clinical specialist with American Board of Physical Therapy Specialists.
+She has worked in both orthopedic and neurological settings over the past 7 years and is currently focused on treating general orthopedic injuries as well as working with elite and recreational athletes in the Northern Colorado area.
 Dr. Robinson is a competitive endurance athlete and has completed several marathons and is a three-time Ironman finisher and Kona Qualifier.
 She is passionate about endurance sports and helping fellow athletes return to sport or maintain longevity through years of racing.
-When not in the clinic or training for triathlons, she is hiking, camping, or traveling to see new places and is currently preparing for the Orthopedic Clinical Specialist certification examination as she is committed to enhancing her skills at Berkana.
+When not in the clinic or training for triathlons, she is hiking, camping, or traveling to see new places.